Pathoschild/canimod.github.io/guides/using-mods.md

 ---
 layout: default
 title: Using mods
+intro: Welcome to Stardew Valley modding!
+This guide will help you install mods and troubleshoot problems.
 ---

-Welcome to Stardew Valley modding!
-This guide will help you install mods and troubleshoot problems.

 ## Some background